Position: Graph Foundation Models are Already Here: Existing GFMs and Key Designs

 However, such expressive relational vocabulary only considers the pre-defined relation types which cannot generalize to the scenario with new relation types during inference.
 To extend the existing relational vocabulary including new relationship type, \citet{galkin2023towardsULTRA} constructs a graph of relations that captures fundamental interactions independent from any graph-specific relation types, serving as the second reason for its success.
 The graph of relations is theoretically grounded~\cite {gao2023double} which aims to learn the double permutation-equivariant representations.
 Such representation is equivariant to permutations of both node entities and edge relation types.
 Such equivariance can be an analogy to a shared relational vocabulary.
 It connects the new unseen relationship types to the existing ones and maps the equivariant node pairs into the same representation despite different relation types, leading to the positive transfer.

 In summary, we can conclude the key for ULTRA to achieve good transferability is finding a suitable vocabulary for KGC satisfying two principles: (1) The vocabulary should not be compacted, which causes distinct node pairs to share representations, leading to potential negative transfer.
 (2) The vocabulary should be sufficiently inclusive to map new, unknown relationships onto the existing vocabulary, potentially enabling positive transfer.
+Notably, the vocabulary design in GFMs does not necessarily correspond to a tokenizer or an embedding layer as in the NLP domain.
+Instead, it can involve a model that maps graphs from different domains into the same representation space, enabling positive transfer and serving as a prerequisite for data-scaling.

 The effectiveness of finding a suitable vocabulary for building the GFM can also be found in other existing primitive GFMs with the following evidence.
 GraphGPT~\cite{zhao2023graphgpt} constructs a dataset-specific vocabulary where each node corresponds to a unique node ID.
 Notably, GraphGPT requires specific pre-training and fine-tuning on each dataset.
 MoleBERT~\cite{xia2023molebert}, the foundation model for molecule graphs, manually designs a vocabulary that transforms atom attributes into chemically meaningful codes.
-Similarly, OFA~\cite{oneforall} manually converts all the node features into meaningful text descriptions.